-There’s just one problem; it isn’t always easy to see how you can make these sidelines into full-blown businesses.
+There’s just one problem; it isn’t always easy to see how you can make these side hustles into full-blown businesses.
 And, that can be frustrating.
 In truth though, a lot of your success here depends on how you spend your profits.
 Put those in the right place, and big-time success might not be as far away as you think.
 Read on to find out where the right place is.

 Trouble is, you won’t manage to grow this thing without a lot more time to do it in.
 Which is why, as soon as you see a profit, you should use that money to afford you more time.
 It may be that you drop a day at work.
 Use your sideline profits to cover the loss, and dedicate that time to growing your hustle.

 If you want to grow, you need to get professional.
 That means using profits to put better systems in place.
-Instead of using your mobile, you might want to pay to put VolP Solutions in place.
+Instead of using your mobile, you might want to pay to put VolP Solutions in place or cloud applications.
 These will allow you to use a professional number while keeping the flexible benefits of your mobile.
 Or, you might want to spend money on creating a proper packaging and production room.
 Either way, these are sure steps in the right direction.

 It should go without saying that you also want to spend on increased production.
 If you’re limited here, how can you see enough profits to get off the ground?
 Instead, use profits to pay for machinery for increased production.
 If you’re feeling really flush, employ someone to help you keep on top.
 If you reach that stage, you can be sure your side hustle is on the brink of breaking into the big time.